devakbarjon/py-socproof/README.md

 # Cache

-* AsyncCache stores services and descriptions in memory with optional TTL.
+* Cache stores services and descriptions in memory with optional TTL.

 * You can force reload services if API data changes: